 As for the negatives, there are a few.
 The first one concerns testimonials.
 While the gallery is nice and interactive, videos of Vayyu's clients are displayed in a different tab, which can make the visitor leave the page forever instead of keeping them on it.

 Furthermore, these effects and animations make the page feel heavy.
 My trusty MacBook started humming as soon as I opened the page.
 The page might not be as fluid on older devices.

-One thing missing from this page is the testimonials section.
-While it’s good to see the list of companies using the app, having a few words of praise from one of the clients is much more convincing than logos with no context.
+Nevertheless, the portfolio section's potential is wasted, as it is placed just below the fold line and the logos are turned into greyscale, which makes them look somewhat inactive.
+"Are they really Ranktracker's customers?" — may come to a visitor's head while taking a glimpse at it.
+Additionally: a lack of testimonials.
+While it's good to see the list of companies using the app, having a few words of praise from one of the clients is much more convincing than logos with no context.

 6. Genesis Block

 The homepage for Genesis Block is also a landing page.
 Was it a wise choice to try and combine the two?
 Let's find out.

 Similar to Vayyu and Letter, the animations take center stage here.
 In some cases, they overshadow the copy.
 It's the text that makes the visitors make a decision; the visuals should be a helpful sidekick.
 The topbar that takes visitors to a designated part of a landing page helps with navigation.